 The President of the United States is the democratically elected head of the government of the United States.
 The president heads the executive branch and is the commander-in-chief of the United States Armed Forces.
 The office was established in 1789.

 Here are the most patriotic quotes we could find each of the 44 men who have served as President of the United States.
-All quotes are accurately sourced, and a link is included to a source for each quote.
+A source is included below each quote.

 1. George Washington